WALV-CD

 WALV-CD (channel 46) is a low-power, Class A television station in Indianapolis, Indiana, United States, affiliated with MeTV.
-It is owned by Tegna Inc. alongside NBC affiliate WTHR (channel 13).
-The two stations share studios on North Meridian Street (south of I-65) in downtown Indianapolis; WALV-CD's transmitter is located near Ditch Road and West 96th Street (near I-465) in Carmel.
+It is owned by the Tegna subsidiary of Nexstar Media Group alongside NBC affiliate WTHR (channel 13); Nexstar also owns CBS affiliates WTTV/WTTK (channels 4 and 29) and Fox affiliate WXIN (channel 59).
+WALV-CD and WTHR share studios on North Meridian Street (south of I-65) in downtown Indianapolis; WALV-CD's transmitter is located near Ditch Road and West 96th Street (near I-465) in Carmel.
 The MeTV programming is mirrored on WTHR's third digital subchannel.

 WALV has been associated with WTHR since it was put on the air in May 1991.
 Originally simulcasting channel 13 with occasional breaks for specific local and alternate programs, it operated as a secondary station with its own programming known as "27 Alive" from 1994 to 2000.
 The launch of 27 Alive included several dedicated local newscasts from WTHR.
 It was converted to the SkyTrak Weather Network, featuring news and weather information, and continued to air this programming until affiliating with Cozi TV in 2013.
 It is still occasionally used for overflow programming from WTHR.